hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine.html.markdown

 * `publisher` - (Required) Specifies the Publisher of the Marketplace Image this Virtual Machine should be created from.
 Changing this forces a new resource to be created.

--> **NOTE:** If you use the `plan` block with Microsoft's standard image (e.g. `publisher = "MicrosoftWindowsServer"`).
+-> **NOTE:** If you use the `plan` block with one of Microsoft's marketplace images (e.g. `publisher = "MicrosoftWindowsServer"`).
 This may prevent the purchase of the offer.
 An example Azure API error: `The Offer: 'WindowsServer' cannot be purchased by subscription: '12345678-12234-5678-9012-123456789012' as it is not to be sold in market: 'US'.
 Please choose a subscription which is associated with a different market.`

 ---